Frequently Asked Questions

 The aim is always to keep as many food groups in your diet as possible.
 The decision to remove dairy depends on your individual case history and symptoms.

 Dairy is often labelled as “inflammatory” but this is an oversimplification.
 Not all dairy products are the same.
 Ultra processed dairy foods such as ice cream, Dairylea Dunkers, and Müller Corner yoghurts are likely to promote inflammation.
-Ultra processed dairy and conventional cow’s milk have also been linked to acne.
+Non-fermented cow’s milk has also been linked to acne.
 In contrast, fermented and minimally processed dairy products such as kefir and Greek yoghurt contain beneficial bacteria and postbiotics (the beneficial metabolites of bacteria) that support gut health and are not associated with acne.

 Absolutely not.
 Whilst I do encourage a colourful wholefood diet I also advocate for food to be as much about joy as it is about nourishment.